 “It has also been confirmed that the concrete has been seriously affected by the wind and wave action.
-The pool structure is beyond repair and the seating and changing block, which is constructed of structural steel clad in concrete, is in danger of collapse.
-The guard rails to the upper seating area have rusted away and the steps are exposed.
+The pool structure is beyond repair, and the seating and changing block, constructed of structural steel clad in concrete, is in danger of collapse.
+The guard rails to the upper seating area have rusted away, exposing the steps.
 The diving platform is seriously corroded and detached from the pool base.”

-The council said extensive graffiti and rubbish present in the building suggested it is subject to regular unauthorised access.
+The council said extensive graffiti and rubbish in the building suggested it is subject to regular unauthorized access.

-A follow-up inspection by consultant structural and civil engineers confirmed this assessment, the council said.
+The council said a follow-up inspection by consultant structural and civil engineers confirmed this assessment.

-In relation to the future of the site, county manager Owen Keegan said proposals are being prepared to make improvements to the seafront, including access at this location.
-“Subject to consultation with the site owners, consideration will be given to what can be done with the remainder of the baths structure and a report will be brought to councillors in due course.”
+Concerning the site’s future, county manager Owen Keegan said proposals are being prepared to improve the seafront, including access at this location.
+“Subject to consultation with the site owners, consideration will be given to what can be done with the remainder of the structure of the bath, and a report will be brought to councilors in due course.”

 Blackrock Baths were opened in 1839 and closed by the council in the late 1980s.